Richardaeld/Fat_Racoon_Kitchen/README.md

     + paste string in env.py as the "MONGO_URI" value
     + Update the pasted string with the DBname and password by replacing <DBname> and <password> (replace angled brackets as well)
 ### Create the appropiate collections
++ blank
+    + This is where the dictionary base for both new users and new recipes is stored
+    + Two entries are required to be here
+    + The mongo id auto assign is fine for both entries
+    + The value Array is a Mongo assigned Array
+    + The value null is a Mongo assigned null value
+    + The value false is a Mongo assigned boolean value
+    + Recipe entery is structured as
+        + {
+        + name: ""
+        + feature: "chicken"
+        + ingredients: Array
+            + 0: ""
+        + steps: Array
+            + 0: ""
+        + time: Array
+            + 0: ""
+        + date: ""
+        + text: ""
+        + avatar: null
+        + avatar_id: null
+        + grandparent: false
+        + lazy: false
+        + created_by
+        + }

+    + User entery is structured as
+    + {
+    + username: "user"
+    + email: ""
+    + password: ""
+    + avatar: null
+    + avatar_id: null
+    + bio: ""
+    + admin: false
+    + recents: Array
+    + favorites: Array
+    + date: ""
+    + }

 + feature
     + Feature is for a recipes feature ingredient
     + There must be a single feature in the collection for the page to function